LGBTQ Safe Zone Certification Program

 Our team is available to walk you through the application process and answer any questions you have about the certification.
 Please email firstname.lastname@example.org if you’d like assistance with your application.

 2. Verify your application responses

 Before we review your application, we ask that you verify each response on the application by using the file upload feature in the application.
 This checklist suggests which materials you may want to prepare to verify your application responses.

 Please refer to the checklist for details.

 After the materials to verify each response have been submitted, we will review your application.
-To receive a passing score, each answer must affirm the best practices in working with LGBTQ people.
-Our grading criteria ensures that members consistently experience the same high standards at each Safe Zone location.
+To achieve Safe Zone certification, each answer must affirm the best practices in working with LGBTQ people.
+Our grading criteria ensures that members consistently experience the same high standards of care at each Safe Zone location.

 4. Mark your office a certified LGBTQ Safe Zone

 We will send window clings and a customized plaque to mark your office a certified Safe Zone.
 We will post your practice on our member Safe Zone page so those seeking care may easily contact you.
 You may also share your new credential within your own website or other publications.